mullzk/mensajasser/README.md

 v0.01: Spahni started tracking our games in the Mensa Hauptgebäude in an Excel-Sheet 2002 v0.1:  mensajasser.mullzk.ch as a PHP-Code-Monster, starting in 2003 v1.0:  Ported to jasser.mullzk.ch in 2010, as a Rails 2.3-project on Ruby 1.8.7.
-After Release, the code was not touched anymore, as Updates would have been more and more punitive because of Upgrade to Rails and Ruby v1.1  (2018, this version): Build as a new project on current, stable versions of Rails and Ruby, developed with github and heroku.
-No new features compared to v1.0, in some cases improved code, more tests.
+After Release, the code was not touched anymore, as Updates would have been more and more punitive because of Upgrade to Rails and Ruby v1.1  Built in 2018 as a new project on current, stable versions of Rails and Ruby, developed with github and heroku.
+No new features compared to v1.0, in some cases improved code, more tests. v2.0  (2018, this version):
+- Improved Code, especially an improved model.
+- Berseker, Schädlings- und Angstgegner-Statistiken
+- Grafiken
+- Mobilefriendly layout
+- Improved Form for adding new rounds
+- Favicon
+- Encoding Email-Adresses

 ## Todo
-Planned Features for 2.0
-- Favicon @done
-- Berseker- and Schädling-Statistiken @done
-- Angstgegner-Statistik @done
-- Mobilefriendly layout @done
-- A better Round-Creating-Form, mobilefriendly
+- A better form for adding new rounds (multi-page-form?)
+- Graphs with comparisons with other jassers
+- Testing of graph-controller
+- System-Tests
-- per-jasser-Statistik @postponed
+- per-jasser-Statistik
-- Encoding Email-Adresses @done
-And improved code where more is handled in an improved model. @done

-Planned Features for 3.0
-- Graphs, especially alltime-Schnitt and alltime-Games per Jasser